 Will Star Wars Battlefront II have space combat?
 After receiving some ire from fans for not including space combat on-disc in 2015’s Star Wars Battlefront—instead introducing it through DLC—EA has learned its lesson and is launching Star Wars Battlefront II with space combat ready to go.
 Little is currently known about the mode except that it will support 24 players.

 What is Star Wars Battlefront II doing for pre-order bonuses and DLC?
-Star Wars Battlefront II will support a pre-order incentive that gets fans access to exclusive characters from this year’s film, The Last Jedi, in exchange for throwing down money early.
+Star Wars Battlefront II will support a pre-order incentive that gets fans access to exclusive characters and costumes from this year’s film, The Last Jedi, in exchange for throwing down money early.
 As for DLC, the creative director has confirmed that Star Wars Battlefront II will not feature a season pass due to the tendency of such an approach to segment the community.
 The developer did not detail any alternatives, but perhaps free DLC maps are on the horizon.

 Will Heroes (and Villains) return in Star Wars Battlefront II?
 Heroes will be a big part of Star Wars Battlefront II, but they’ve undergone a bit of a redesign since the previous game.
-Rather than using on-map pick-ups, Heroes will now rely on a resource system, which means becoming a hero will be generally more frequent and less “first-come, first-served.”
-To balance out the increase in frequency, Heroes won’t be quite the unstoppable monsters they were in the previous game, being more susceptible to non-hero threats.
+Rather than using on-map pick-ups, Heroes will now rely on a resource system, which means becoming a Hero will be generally more frequent and less “first-come, first-served.”
+To balance out the increase in frequency, Heroes won’t be quite the unstoppable monsters they were in the previous game, being more susceptible to non-Hero threats.
 A few Heroes, like Luke Skywalker and Kylo Ren, will be playable in the game’s campaign, but many more are currently only confirmed to show up in the multiplayer.
-The other announced heroes are Rey, Darth Maul, and Yoda.
+The other announced Heroes are Rey, Darth Maul, and Yoda.

 What else do we currently know about Star Wars Battlefront II‘s multiplayer?
 Space battles and Hero characters are a big part of Star Wars Battlefront II‘s multiplayer, but the sequel is making some changes to the core systems as well.
 Instead of the loadout-based multiplayer format from before, players will choose from a class-based selection of Trooper characters- namely Officer, Assault, Heavy, and Specialist.
 The multiplayer will support matches with up to 40 players, featuring “a wide variety of land and air vehicles” across settings from three different eras.